nevissecurity/nevis-mobile-authentication-sdk-example-app-flutter/README.md

 If the application is using a backend using the Nevis Authentication Cloud, the [AuthCloudApiRegisterUseCase](lib/domain/usecase/auth_cloud_api_register_usecase.dart) class will be used by passing the `enrollResponse` response or an `appLinkUri`.

 When the backend used by the application does not use the Nevis Authentication Cloud the [RegistrationUseCase](lib/domain/usecase/registration_usecase.dart) class will be used.
-If authorization is required by the backend to register, provide an `AuthorizationProvider`.
+If authorization is required by the backend to register, provide an [AuthorizationProvider](https://docs.nevis.net/mobilesdk/api-references/flutter/nevis_mobile_authentication_sdk/AuthorizationProvider-class.html).
-In the example app a `CookieAuthorizationProvider` is used from the [Credentials](lib/domain/model/login/credentials.dart) object returned by the `execute` method of [LoginUseCase](lib/domain/usecase/login_usecase.dart).
+In the example app a [CookieAuthorizationProvider](https://docs.nevis.net/mobilesdk/api-references/flutter/nevis_mobile_authentication_sdk/CookieAuthorizationProvider-class.html) is used from the [Credentials](lib/domain/model/login/credentials.dart) object returned by the `execute` method of [LoginUseCase](lib/domain/usecase/login_usecase.dart).
 Behind the scenes it is created from the cookies obtained by the [LoginDataSource](lib/data/datasource/login/login_datasource.dart) class.
 To see the whole process check [LegacyLoginBloc](lib/ui/screens/legacy_login/legacy_login_bloc.dart) implementation.

 #### Out-of-band registration

 When the registration is initiated in another device or application, the information required to process the operation is transmitted through a QR code or a link.
 After the payload obtained from the QR code or the link the [OobProcessUseCase](lib/domain/usecase/oob_process_usecase.dart) is used to start the out-of-band operation.
-Behind the scenes before calling the out-of-band operation [OobPayloadDecodeUseCase](lib/domain/usecase/oob_payload_decode_usecase.dart) is used to decode the `OutOfBandPayload` object from the received payload data.
+Behind the scenes before calling the out-of-band operation [OobPayloadDecodeUseCase](lib/domain/usecase/oob_payload_decode_usecase.dart) is used to decode the [OutOfBandPayload](https://docs.nevis.net/mobilesdk/api-references/flutter/nevis_mobile_authentication_sdk/OutOfBandPayload-class.html) object from the received payload data.

 ### Authentication